mmbman/Katagiri/jewel-mirror-awareness.md

 For example, you can say equally: “Katagiri is teacher” and “Katagiri is good friend.”
 The Buddha said this many times: “Teacher is good friend.”
 But you should not think that this means that the Buddha is just a good buddy, with no particular role or position.
 If you say to your teacher, “Oh, you good buddy,” then you are completely confused.

 Because teacher is teacher.
 Buddha is Buddha.
 You are you.

 You cannot mix them up.
 First you have to communicate with the Buddha as a friend; then you can really play with the Buddha.
 So when you have to bow, you should bow.

 But Buddha is Buddha, and you are you.

-On the one hand you have to completly forget yourself and jump into Buddha’s world.
+On the one hand you have to completely forget yourself and jump into Buddha’s world.
 Then you will experience that world.
 On the other hand so you should keep your position, you should maintain your identity.

 So the first point is that you have to go completely beyond the distinction between mother and child.
 And from the second point you have to go beyond the equality.